 - Tympanometry—This test measures the pressure in the middle ear and examines the middle ear's response to pressure waves.

-- Brain stem auditory evoked responses—electrodes attached to the scalp and used to measure the electrical response of the brain to sound
+- Brain stem auditory evoked responses—Measures the electrical response of the brain to sound to test hearing

-- Electrocochleography—This tests the cochlea and the auditory nerve.
+- Electrocochleography—This tests the function of the cochlea and the auditory nerve.